 - Joint activities with other universities for the creation of activities involving different institutions with views to achieving a critical mass of researchers training.
 This would be reached through collaboration projects supported by the Programme, or through existent relationships with international organisations.

-- The development of activities in the area of research, aimed at the development of projects within the Horizon 2020 Programme.
+- The development of activities in the area of research, aimed at the development of projects.